peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Mixture></a>
 ### Color Mixture

-In "[Subtractive Color Mixture Computation](http://scottburns.us/subtractive-color-mixture/)", Scott A. Burns indicates that the color mixture of two pigments, or the mixture of two colors that is similar to mixing two pigments with those colors, can be simulated by&mdash;
+In "[Subtractive Color Mixture Computation](https://web.archive.org/web/20170917204927/http://www.scottburns.us/subtractive-color-mixture/)", Scott A. Burns indicates that the color mixture of two pigments, or the mixture of two colors that is similar to mixing two pigments with those colors, can be simulated by&mdash;

 1. finding the [_reflectance curves_](#Spectral_Color_Functions) of the pigments or colors,
 2. generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the pigments or colors in the mixture, and
-3. converting the mixed reflectance curve to an RGB color.<sup>[(39)](#Note39)</sup>
+3. converting the mixed reflectance curve to an RGB color.<sup>[(37)](#Note37)</sup>

-For convenience, the `WGM` method below computes the weighted geometric mean of one or more numbers, where `values` is a list of values (for example, reflectance factors of several curves at the same wavelength), and `weights` is a list of those values' corresponding weights (for example, mixing proportions of those curves).
+For convenience, the `WGM` method below computes the weighted geometric mean of one or more numbers, where&mdash;

+- `values` is a list of values (for example, single values of several reflectance curves at the same point), and
+- `weights` is a list of those values' corresponding weights (for example, mixing proportions of those curves).

+&nbsp;

     METHOD WGM(values, weights)
         if size(values)!=size(weights): return error